 It is worth noting though that, despite its obvious quality and the multitudes of avid supporters, Eden doesn't seem to suit all dogs.
 Of course, this can be said for any dog food but with Eden more than any similar brands, there does appear to be a proportion of dogs, albeit a small one, that have difficulty digesting it.
 According to Eden, this mostly comes down to over-feeding so if your notice any runny motions, weight loss or any other signs of ill health whilst on Eden (or any other food for that matter), do be sure to contact the manufacturer directly for advice.

-Conclusion: Outstanding food at a highly competitive price.
+Conclusion: Outstanding food at a very competitive price.